OpenCRM β€” Insights Post Header (preview)

 Why UK Businesses Care Where Their Data is Kept

 For a UK business, knowing exactly where your data lives provides real reassurance.
-Many global software giants store your information across jurisdictions; prioritising UK data centres ensures your records stay close to home.
-This local focus simplifies GDPR compliance significantly.
-It aligns your operations with local regulatory expectations and gives you confidence that your customers’ sensitive information is handled in accordance with British standards.
-It’s about transparency and stability, allowing you to focus on service rather than worrying about international data transfer rules.
+Many global software giants store your information across jurisdictions; prioritising UK data centres ensures your records stay close to home, simplifying GDPR compliance significantly.

 Enterprise CRM Features That Drive Small Business Efficiency